Alaska Dirty Secret Campaign Update

 Ocean Wise pulls sustainability recommendation for southeast Alaska salmon

-By David Mills, Watershed Watch Sakmon Society
+By David Mills, Watershed Watch Salmon Society

 Vancouver-based eco-label Ocean Wise has removed salmon harvested in southeast Alaska from its list of recommended sustainable seafood products.